MikeyClausen/Project-2/README.md

 ![Alt text](https://github.com/MikeyClausen/Project-2/blob/main/pics/ROWBOHYOG.png)
 *  Above line plot shows the drop in rating based on the year grapes were harvested.
 A significant decline can be seen from 1990 onward.

-### Test Data Random Forest Regressor
+### REGRESSION METRICS FOR: Test Data XGBoost Tuned
-* R2 Score: 0.9638
+* R2 Score: 0.9467
-* Mean Absolute Error: 0.330771
+* Mean Absolute Error: 1.868367
-* Mean Squared Error: 11.879550
+* Mean Squared Error: 17.491149
-* Root Mean Squared Error: 3.446672
+* Root Mean Squared Error: 4.182242
-* Explained Variance Score: 0.963791
+* Explained Variance Score: 0.954208
-* Max Error: 68.925469
+* Max Error: 81.715500

-### Training Data Random Forest Regressor
+### REGRESSION METRICS FOR: Training Data XGBoost Tuend
-* R2 Score: 0.9799
+* R2 Score: 0.9857
-* Mean Absolute Error: 0.201825
+* Mean Absolute Error: 1.638309
-* Mean Squared Error: 7.426682
+* Mean Squared Error: 5.274667
-* Root Mean Squared Error: 2.725194
+* Root Mean Squared Error: 2.296664
-* Explained Variance Score: 0.979874
+* Explained Variance Score: 0.992968
-* Max Error: 104.330066
+* Max Error: 60.851318

 ## Description of Model
-* The Random Forest Regressor performs well on the model.
-Has a high R2 Score, High Explained Variance.
+* XGBoost performed the best on the model with a high r2 score, of 98% of the variance being explained.

 ## Recommendations
 * This model could be implemented to help look at the years grapes where harvested to see what factors provided a better rating.